 Enterprise Architect is ideally positioned to assist with Capability Based Planning, with its ability to create any number of views of the repository including a view that shows how a capability is implemented at business, data, application and technology levels.
 This view will typically cut across other line-of-business views allowing executives and managers to see both a horizontal and a vertical view of the capability.

 This section lists the main tools available in Enterprise Architect that can be used to perform Capability Based Planning.
 There is also a wide range of additional tools that a modeler might find suitable when applying the technique in a particular context.
-The complete list of tools is available from the topics Meet the Enterprise Architecture Tools and Additional Enterprise Architecture Tools.
+The complete list of tools is available from the Meet the Enterprise Architecture Tools and Additional Enterprise Architecture Tools Help topics.

 Learn More: Stereotyping

-The Traceability Window is a useful window that allows a modeler to visualize the connections between elements in the repository.
-This is useful to show how Capabilities relate to each other and how they are connected to other elements in the model and in turn how those elements are connected.
+The Traceability Window allows a modeler to visualize the connections between elements in the repository.
+This is very useful to show how Capabilities relate to each other and how they are connected to other elements in the model and in turn how those elements are connected.
 Capabilities can be related to other business architecture elements such as Goals and Drivers and applications architecture elements such as Application Services and Applications and more and all of these relationships would be visible through the Traceability window.

 Learn More: Traceability Window